mudler/LocalAI/README.md

 To build locally, run `make build` (see below).

+## Other examples

+To see other examples on how to integrate with other projects, see: [examples](https://github.com/go-skynet/LocalAI/tree/master/examples/).

 ## Prompt templates

 The API doesn't inject a default prompt for talking to the model.
 You have to use a prompt similar to what's described in the standford-alpaca docs: https://github.com/tatsu-lab/stanford_alpaca#data-release.